Leadership

 We are accredited as an EMS Fellowship Training Program by the American Board of Emergency Medicine.

-The fellowship is a unique collaboration between the Los Angeles County EMS Agency, which is one of the largest EMS Agencies in the world, the Los Angeles County Fire Department, a primary provider agency serving the majority of cities in the county, and the Department of Emergency Medicine at Harbor-UCLA Medical Center.
+The fellowship is a unique collaboration between the Los Angeles County EMS Agency, one of the largest EMS Agencies in the world, the Los Angeles County Fire Department, a 9-1-1 provider agency serving a majority of the 88 cities in L.A.
+County, and the Department of Emergency Medicine at Harbor-UCLA Medical Center.
 Our goal is to create a fellowship experience that prepares the physician to become a specialist in EMS and Disaster Medicine.
 This training will be sufficient to allow the fellow to pursue a career as an EMS medical director for a local EMS agency or for a fire department, an academician implementing EMS research, a clinician in emergency medicine or pediatric emergency medicine with expertise in EMS, and/or as a national expert in EMS and Disaster Medicine.

 Curriculum/Fellowship Requirements